The Dereila Nature Inn - a cyber nature centre for nature lovers

 Jointed Rush Jointed Rush

-Jointed Rush, Juncus articulatus, is native to Eurasia and also Canada and the United States.
+Jointed Rush, Juncus articulatus, is native to Eurasia as well as Canada and the United States.
 It enjoys wet and moist areas including sandy places.
 It's a perennial with basically an erect stem which may root from the nodes.

 SD